Kyoto Railway Museum: Main Hall

-This is a three-storey building completed in April 2016.
+This is a three-storey building completed in April 2016; it is the main exhibit area.

 Roundhouse

 The 1914 roundhouse was built surrounding a turntable.
 It is an Important Cultural Property designated by the government of Japan as the oldest reinforced-concrete car shed extant in Japan.

 Former Nijo Station

 This two-storey structure was formerly part of Nijō Station in Kyoto until March 1996, and was subsequently moved to the Umekoji Steam Locomotive Museum where if formed the entrance building, housing the museum shop.